damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 ## Using DRBD for a data migration

-We felt confident using DRBD for the migration because had done it before for a migration between data centers.
+I felt confident using DRBD for the migration because I had done it before for a migration between data centers.
 At that time we were moving across the Atlantic Ocean; this time we would only be moving from the Netherlands to Germany.
 However, the last time we used DRBD only as a one-off tool.
 In our